DLFundamentals/blog/_posts/2026-03-11-few-shot-pretrained-classifiers.md

 **The $1/\sqrt{m}$ term** is a standard sample-complexity term.
 With more examples from each source class, the empirical geometry of each class better reflects its true geometry.

 **The $1/\sqrt{l}$ term** is more interesting: it captures **generalization across classes**.
 Since the target classes are unseen during pretraining, the representation must generalize not only across new examples, but across new class-conditionals.
-Having many source classes is essential in its own right — this is not reducible to having more total data.
+Having many source classes is essential in its own right.
+This is not reducible to having more total data.

 **The denominator** $\Lambda$ measures the minimum separation between source class means.
 Under neural collapse (NC2), the class means form an equiangular tight frame, and $\Lambda$ is maximized: $\Lambda = \sqrt{2}\|\mu_f(\tilde S_i)\|$.
 So neural collapse simultaneously makes the numerator small (tight clusters) and the denominator large (well-separated means).

 ### Why this works in the true few-shot regime

 The bound remains meaningful when $n$ is a small constant while $m$ and $l$ grow.
 This is the key point: the burden of learning is shifted entirely to pretraining.
 If the source task is rich enough (many classes, many samples per class) and the learned feature geometry is sufficiently collapsed and separated, then the downstream target task can be solved from very little data.
-The transfer error converges to zero even with a fixed, small number of target samples — a property that distinguishes this result from standard generalization bounds that require the number of target samples to grow.
+The transfer error converges to zero even with a fixed, small number of target samples, a property that distinguishes this result from standard generalization bounds that require the number of target samples to grow.

 ## What this does and does not claim